Finding a good root doctor these days in Beaufort County is as hard as finding Dr. Buzzard’s grave.

-A 2014 police report was filed by an 85-year-old Beaufort woman, who feared her neighbor had put a root (a curse) on her and others, causing them to fall out of their chairs.
+A 2014 police report was filed by an 85-year-old Beaufort woman who feared her neighbor had put a root (curse) on her and others, causing them to fall out of their chairs.

-A year earlier, an unruly woman accused of trespassing in Aiken told the officer she was going to Beaufort County to get Dr. Buzzard to put a root on him.
-She told him if he didn't believe in voodoo, "You will when Dr. Root gets through with you."
+A year earlier, an unruly woman accused of trespassing in Aiken told a police officer she was going to Beaufort County to get Dr. Buzzard to put a root on him.
+She told him if he didn’t believe in voodoo, “You will when Dr. Root gets through with you.”

 The reclusive voodoo priestess Minerva in John Berendt’s book “Midnight in the Garden of Good and Evil” stirred the cauldron anew, especially when the movie version came out in 1997.
 Her mystique captured the public’s imagination again in 2009 when she died at Beaufort Memorial Hospital.